vedant-jad99/DBMS_Project_Travel/README.md

 # DBMS_Project_Travel

+## About the assignment/ project
-This is our institute DBMS course graded assignment/project, a travel database.
+This is our institute(IIIT Dharwad) DBMS course(CS310) graded assignment/project, a travel database.
 This is a stage by  stage development, with each stage being developed as we progress in the course.